 Gum/Periodontal Disease

-Gingivitis – inflammation of the gum at the necks of the teeth, and
+•Gingivitis – inflammation of the gum at the neck of the tooth

 Gingivitis